-- 15.4 The Office Bearers of the Association will be: - (a) A Chairperson; - (b) A Vice-Chairperson; - (c) A Secretary; and - (d) A Treasurer. - 15.5 Board Members are required to discharge their duties with competence and diligence and free from conflict of interest. - 15.6 If the composition of the Board falls below the minimum threshold set out in rules 15.1, a casual vacancy shall be deemed for each vacancy required to be filled to reach the Board Member Minimum.
-Until such time as the Board Member Minimum is achieved, any decisions made by the Board shall be deemed valid and binding as though there had been compliance with rule 15.1 or 15.2 as the case may be, and the Board will use reasonable endeavours to appoint a new Member to the Board in accordance with rule 17.2 so as to satisfy the Board Member Minimum. - 15.7 A Member is only eligible to be elected or appointed to the Board if that Member is at least 18 years of age. - 15.8 The powers and duties of the Board include: - (a) The Board is responsible for the governance and control of the Association, and in addition to any powers and authorities conferred by these rules, the Board may exercise all such powers and do all such things as are within the Objectives and Purposes of the Association, which are not required by the Act or by these rules, to be done by the Association in a General Meeting; - (b) The Board is accountable for the governance and control of Association funds and other property of the Association. - (c) The Board shall have authority to interpret the meaning of these rules and any other matter in relation to the affairs of the Association on which these rules are silent as long as the interpretation is not contrary to the meaning or spirit of the Act. - (d) The Board shall appoint a Public Officer as required by the Act or in default of the Board so appointing shall be the Secretary.
+- 15.4 The Board will appoint Board Members as the following Office Bearers - (a) Chairperson; - (b) Vice-Chairperson; - (c) Secretary; and - (d) Treasurer. - 15.5 Board Members will discharge their duties with competence and diligence and free from conflict of interest. - 15.6 If the composition of the Board falls below the minimum threshold set out in rules 15.1, 15.2 or 15.3, any decisions made by the Board shall be deemed valid and binding as though there had been compliance with rule 15.1, 15.2 or 15.3 as the case may be, and the Board will use reasonable endeavors to appoint new Board Members to meet the minimum thresholds. - 15.7 A Member is only eligible to be appointed to the Board if that Member is at least 18 years of age. - 15.8 The powers and duties of the Board include: - (a) The Board is responsible for the governance and control of the Association, and in addition to any powers and authorities conferred by these rules, the Board may exercise all such powers and do all such things as are within the Objectives and Purposes of the Association, which are not required by the Act or by these rules, to be done by the Association in a General Meeting; - (b) The Board is accountable for the governance and control of Association funds and other property of the Association. - (c) The Board shall have authority to interpret the meaning of these rules and any other matter in relation to the affairs of the Association on which these rules are silent as long as the interpretation is not contrary to the meaning or spirit of the Act. - (d) The Board shall appoint a Public Officer as required by the Act or in default of the Board so appointing shall be the Secretary.

-16. APPOINTMENT OF CONSUMER BOARD MEMBERS
+16. APPOINTMENT OF BOARD MEMBERS